TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

    menu index is needed for an option or a parameter, you may pass in:

-   * an integer which refers to the numeric position of the entry in the widget, counted from the top, starting with 0;
+   * an integer which refers to the numeric position of the entry in the widget, counted kutoka the top, starting with 0;

    * the string ``"active"``, which refers to the menu position that is currently under the cursor;